 - Understanding the GPO relationship

-Types of GPOs
+Types of group purchasing organizations

 To start, let’s discuss the two types of GPOs to consider depending on your needs.
 First, a vertical GPO serves a niche segment or industry, usually focusing on direct spend specific to markets.
 Vertical GPOs are commonly found in the hospitality, healthcare, dental and veterinary industries.